 Gwyneth was an important part of a chain of events which resulted in the 1919 Sex Disqualification (Removal) Act.
 With this act in force, four women with first class degrees were finally allowed to pass their law exams and become lawyers.
 The 1919 Act was passed into law on 24 December; Gwyneth immediately applied once more to join Lincoln’s Inn and was admitted as a student on 27 January 1920.
 She attended a banquet at the House of Commons on 8 March 1920 to celebrate the passing of the Act, where she proposed a toast.

 The reason that I had been contacted was to remember and celebrate Gwyneth’s life and achievements as part of St Hugh’s College, Oxfords Alumni weekend.
 This was in conjunction with ‘The First 100 Years for Women in the Law’ (1919 – 2019) movement.
 As the first woman in Thomson & Bancks Solicitors to become a Partner of the firm, I was tremendously proud to attend on 22 September 2018, for a symposium honouring Gwyneth Bebb which was very informative and most uplifting!
+You can find the symposium in the video by St Hughs College, Oxford below.
 I was however ashamed that her wonderful story had been lost to us.
 Also present was Christina Blacklaws, the President of the Law Society, as well as MPs and other women lawyers.

 The tragedy of it all was that Gwyneth’s story, and life, was cut short – at just 31 years of age, after her second daughter, Marion, was born, Gwyneth passed away due to complications which started during the pregnancy.
 This meant that she was cheated of becoming the first ever woman at the bar, which saddens me.